kubernetes-sigs/gateway-api-inference-extension/docs/proposals/006-scheduler/README.md

 - Fix a scheduler bug OR Extend the reference scheduler with changes specific to their environment
 - Quickly deploy a custom EPP with their changes to their environment, and sustain that fix until upstream merges
-- Add new test cases to validate their issue is resolved and does not regress
+- Add new test cases to validate their issue is resolved and does not introduce a regression
 - If necessary, open a feature request and proposal to cover the novel requirement

 #### Inference Platform Admin